martinchernyavskiy/Notes/CS/CS354/Outlines/OutlineW01 Notes.md

 	- second argument is the number of characters to be read from user
 	- third argument is the source of inputs, in this case stdin stream (keyboard)
 	- if not successful, returns NULL which we can check
+	- fprintf allows to define where to direct the input to (printf defaults to console)

 ## Runtime Description
 ?